 Giant cichlid, yellow belly cichlid

 After a noxious species of fish is caught, it must be immediately killed and must not be returned to the water.
-Under the Biosecurity Act 2014, people cannot possess noxious fish, or keep, hatch, rear, sell, consign, or place them in any container.
+Under the Biosecurity Act 2014, people cannot possess noxious fish, or keep, hatch, rear, sell or consign.

 There is active research into biological control measures for some species such as carp and tilapia, which when implemented will help reduce some of the ecological damage caused by these species.